giulioz/roland-dsps/csp/README.md

 - 88,98,a8,b8: Read  @ absolute address (from special reg 185/18d)
 - c8,d8,e8,f8: Read  @ circular buffer ptr + offset (from special reg 185/18d)

+*NOTE: It's possible to interleave start commands.
+After a read, another can be started already at position +7.
+Switching between read and write seems to require +9 instead.*

 After a start command is issued, the highest nibble (b14-17) of the following 5 instructions can be used to form an immediate offset:
 - pos +0: start command
 - pos +1: adjust << 0